top of page

 Now, as detrimental as I believe our culture is to women right now, we are still civilised enough to recognise explicitly chauvinistic statements are morally unacceptable, and intellectually bankrupt.
 It is asinine to deny the difference between men and women, but equally absurd to suggest men are superior.
 Yet look at those numbers!
 Men have won 15 times as many Nobel Prizes as women!
 Does this make men superior to women, or is there more likely some other explanation?
 Or perhaps there are many.

 In much the same way, there are a great many reasons atheism tends to thrive more in developed countries, starting with the simple fact it is literally allowed to.
 In a civilised nation, atheism is more than likely legal.
 But many countries have blasphemy laws.
-You are not allowed to be an atheist in Iran, or Pakistan, or Afghanistan, and indeed, this is punishable by death.
+There are countries in which atheism is punishable by death.
 By contrast, there is no legal penalty for atheism in the UK, or Germany, or the U.S..
 Thus, atheism is allowed to grow.

 But here's the ironic part.
 This is a right that was bought for them by the blood, sweat, and tears, of the Theists they mock and scold!
 Now, I'm not going to make the case for every single country.
 This would be impractical and time consuming.
 But I can save this time by citing the most explicit example: The United States of America.